alarm-redist/fifty-states/analyses/UT_leg_2020/doc_UT_leg_2020.md

 No manual pre-processing decisions were necessary.

 ## Simulation Notes

-We sample 10,000 districting plans for Delaware's lower house across 5 independent runs of the SMC algorithm.
+We sample 10,000 districting plans for Utah's lower house across 5 independent runs of the SMC algorithm.
-To ensure chain convergence for this simulation, the mh_accept_per_smc mixing parameter was increased by 15.
+To ensure chain convergence for this 75-district simulation, we tune the MCMC parameters such that each run of merge–split should accept 40 changes, on average.

-We sample 10,000 districting plans for Delaware's upper house across 5 independent runs of the SMC algorithm.
+We sample 10,000 districting plans for Utah's upper house across 5 independent runs of the SMC algorithm.
-To ensure chain convergence for this simulation, the mh_accept_per_smc mixing parameter was increased by 15.
+To ensure chain convergence for this 29-district simulation, we tune the MCMC parameters such that each run of merge–split should accept 25 changes, on average.